Board on Research Data and Information

 - Why is the attribution and citation of scientific data important and for what types of data?
 Is there substantial variation among disciplines?

 - What are the major scientific, technical, institutional, financial, legal, and socio-cultural issues that need to be considered in developing and implementing scientific data citation standards and practices?
 Which ones are universal for all types of research and which ones are field or context specific?

 - What are some of the options for the successful development and implementation of scientific data citation practices and standards, both across the natural and social sciences and in major contexts of research?

-An individually-authored workshop summary will be prepared by a rapporteur.
-The report will be published by the National Academies Press in 2012.
+An individually-authored workshop summary was prepared by a rapporteur.
+The report was published by the National Academies Press in 2012.

 We are grateful to the following for support of this project:

 Institute of Museum and Library Services, grant number IMLS LG-00-11-0123-11;